Basilica Shrine of Our Lady of the Miraculous Medal: Importance to immigrant communities

 In addition, each year The Basilica Shrine, in collaboration with the St. Thomas Syro-Malabar Forane Catholic Church in the Northeast section of Philadelphia, hosts a Holy Mass in the Syro Malabar Rite and a rosary procession on the feast day of Our Lady of Vailankanni, a Marian title originating with apparitions of the Blessed Mother in India in the 16th and 17th centuries.
-A statue of Our Lady of Vailankanna is permanently displayed in the lower chapel and moved to the main church for feast day services.
+A statue of Our Lady of Vailankanni is permanently displayed in the lower chapel and moved to the main church for feast day services.

-The lower chapel also contains the Shrine of Our Lady of the Globe, a depiction of the Blessed Mother as she appeared in her third apparition to Saint Catherine later on November 27, 1830.
+The lower chapel also contains the Shrine of Our Lady of the Globe, a depiction of the Blessed Mother as she appeared in her second apparition to St. Catherine later on November 27, 1830.